gomo/dynamic_scaffold/README.md

 class ShopController < ApplicationController include DynamicScaffold::Controller
   dynamic_scaffold Shop do |config|
-    # You can set each title in the list through title method.
+    # You can set each title in the list header through title method.
     # Pass the attribute name,
     # config.list.title(:name)
     # or